 Well - duh.
 This might seem like the most obvious degree, to begin with, but it’s also the one that eventually leads to the most banking positions.
 However, economics is a much more wide-ranging degree than one that just shovels people towards banking.

 An economics degree at a highly-regarded university will likely open all kinds of doors in the financial field, ranging from stockbroker positions to statisticians, from investment banking to accountancy.
 If you’re not exactly sure what direction you want to pick just yet, economics might be the best middle-ground option.
 For more information about job possibilities with an economics degree, this article from Essex University gives a good run-down.
+Also, find the Best Economics Courses in UK

 Business is another choice that probably isn’t much of a surprise to those reading, but one that offers something slightly different than economics.
 While an economics degree gives you a much more complete picture of the entire economic world, a business degree is much more concerned with what would be profitable and feasible.
 In reality, the two do overlap on many topics, but it is worth bearing in mind.